 The presentation of financial information in this Prospectus comprises historical information of SPNEC as of and for the calendar years ended December 31, 2018, 2019, and 2020 and as of June 30, 2021, and for the six (6) months ended June 30, 2021 and 2020.
 The historical financial disclosures and discussions incorporated into this Prospectus are in compliance with the requirements of Philippine laws and regulations.
-As the Company is still in the pre-operating stage, the Company's financial information may not provide a complete basis for evaluating the Company's prospects, business, and results of operations.
+As the Company has not yet started commercial operations, the Company's financial information may not provide a complete basis for evaluating the Company's prospects, business, and results of operations.